What Are You?

 2. Cleaning equipment or instruments.

-3. Locating equipment and storing them in their appropriate places.
+3. Locating equipment and storing it in its appropriate places.

-A Technician 2 responsibilities include all of the above plus:
+Anesthesia Technician II's responsibilities include all of the above, plus:

 1. Check out the anesthesia machine and other equipment.